agabhinav/git-basics/Git-Remotes.md

 ## Create a GitHub fork

 **Use case** Let's say you want to work on someone else's repo in github.
 You don't have write access to that repo.
 You can create a fork of that repo.
 A fork creates a copy of a repo in github.
-You can then close this copy.
+You can then clone this copy.

 For this demo, I'll use two github accounts.\
 1 - used above to create demo-remote repo\